IMIO/collective.contact.importexport/README.rst

 Features
 --------

-- Import flat organizations list in csv format.
+- Import from csv format.
 Text column must be enclosed with double quotes.
 A double quote in content must be escaped with another double quote.
+- Organizations can be hierarchical: sub organizations can be defined.
+- Held positions are linked to persons and organizations.
+- Pipeline can contain other sections to manage new columns.

 Examples of csv files
 ---------------------